 “We have one in Waco, Texas, and several in Pembroke, from this group of puppies.
-Daisy is showing in Pennsylvania and Sketch has just gotten his therapy dog papers in Norfolk.
-Brady is still in Maine taking care of her family and Oscar is in Weisbatten, West Germany doing things at the US Army base there.
+Daisy is doing agility in Pennsylvania and Sketch has just gotten his therapy dog papers in Norfolk.
+Brady is still in Maine taking care of his family and Oscar is in Weisbatten, West Germany doing things at the US Army base there.
 Plus a slew of others around the east coast that are also being wonderful dogs in their American families.”
 She beams at us, proud of her dogs, even though she’s confessed that she’s having to give them away now, because of the economy.

 The two puppies in the sagging, two-stall shed beyond the house don’t look like future therapy dogs.
 Muddy, and according to my husband, stinky, they’re busy pawing into the half-full bag of Ol’Roy, ripped open to the food line.